H4 EAD: What You Need to Know

 The H4 visa is the dependent visas that attaches to the H1B visa.
 H1B visas are the most common nonimmigrant US work visa available to professionals.
 Some H4 visa holders are eligible for EAD, an Employment Authorization Document.

-In my practice, H1B families have posed similar questions about the nuances of the H4 EAD.
+In my practice, H1B families have posed similar questions about the nuances of the H4 EAD, including h4 EAD processing time with h1b premium.
 I have collected these most “commonly asked questions” and compiled the answers for you.

 In this guide, I will explain almost everything you need to know about the H4 EAD.
 If you have any questions, feel free to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I would be happy to help you.